StressRefine/SRUiProj/README.md

  Now hit build to compile.
 A subfolder is created bin/debug or bin/release depending on the configuration.
 Inside that folder will be the executable SRui.exe

  Note: there is no linux version of SRui because it is written C#, which is windows-specifice.
-It would be relatviely simple to recreate it in a portable language like Java, to which C# is quite similar.
+It would be relatively simple to recreate it in a portable language like Java, to which C# is quite similar.
  To run stressRefine under linux without a UI I recommend the following: